jefo/computer-master-bot/packages/bot-machine/AI_AGENT_FRAMEWORK_REQUIREMENTS.md

 *   **Implication:** Enforce a clean, layered architecture where the responsibilities of each module are obvious.

-## 3. From Needs to Requirements: A Case Study with `bot-express`
+## 3. From Needs to Requirements: A Case Study with `bot-machine`

-Analyzing our `bot-express` framework through the lens of these needs reveals critical areas for improvement.
+Analyzing our `bot-machine` framework through the lens of these needs reveals critical areas for improvement.
 What is merely an inconvenience for a human is a significant roadblock for an AI.

 ### Requirement 1: Type-Safe State Transitions